Is ISO worth it?September 9th, 2021 By Kaytieduffield

 - Save more money

-If you understand the value that ISO certification will bring, the next question you may have is, “how much will ISO cost?”
-There are two main costs to consider when obtaining ISO certification.
+If you understand the value ISO will bring, the next question you may have is, “how much will ISO cost?”.
+There are two main costs to consider when obtaining an ISO Standard.
 Firstly, the cost involved with correctly implementing the standard and then the certification cost.

-The fees of implementing an ISO standard will vary depending on different factors, which is why it’s essential to understand all costs and commitments upfront.
-Working with a consultancy that includes document production, implementation, and instruction will ensure you are fully supported and prepared for a successful certification.
+The fees of an ISO implementation will vary depending on different factors, which is why it’s essential to understand all costs and commitments upfront.
+Working with a consultancy that includes document production, implementation and instruction will ensure you are fully supported and prepared for a successful certification.

 The second fee you should be aware of is the cost of certification.
-This fee will vary depending on your country, certification body, size of business, and standards you need implementing.
+This fee will vary depending on your country, certification body, size of business and standard or standards you need certificating.

-So, now you understand the value of ISO certification and the possible costs, the next question in your mind is probably, “what is the return on investment?”
+So now you understand the value of ISO and the possible costs, the next question in your mind is probably, “what is the return on an ISO investment?”.
 This answer usually extends further than traditional ROI; however, there are two primary ways to calculate your possible return on investment.

-The first, straightforward way to determine the return on investment is if you obtained certification to win a bid or a tender.
-It’s easy to calculate investment cost versus the contract value you will receive from having the certification.
-However, if you decided to implement ISO for other reasons, calculating return on investment can be less straightforward.
+The first, straightforward way to determine ROI is if you obtained certification to win a bid or tender.
+It’s easy to calculate that, investment cost versus the contract value you will receive from having the certification.
+However, if you decided to implement ISO for other reasons, calculating ROI can be less straightforward.

 To better understand, let’s break the benefits into cost savings and increased profit.
-Imagine a seesaw – on one side are your internal and external costs due to failures, and on the other side if the price of ISO.
-The expenses associated with those failures, such as faulty products, costly reworks, loss and waste, warranty coverage, and suffered business on one side, versus the savings if these mistake didn’t occur.
+Imagine a seesaw.
+On one side are your internal and external costs due to failures, and on the other side is the price of ISO.
+The expenses associated with those failures, such as faulty products, costly reworks, loss and waste, warranty coverage, and suffered business on one side, versus the savings if these mistakes didn’t occur.

-In addition, by calculating possible cost savings, such as appraisal charges on physical products, system reviews, and preventative cost savings by stopping issues in the first place, you start seeing multiple layers for determining return on investment.
+In addition, by calculating possible cost savings, such as appraisal charges on physical products, system reviews, and preventative cost savings by stopping issues in the first place, you start seeing multiple layers for determining ROI.
 Then consider additional profit from new business, and the unmeasurable trust ISO adds to your brand reputation.
-Together, all these benefits can help you to identify your return-on-investment potential.
+Together all these benefits can help you identify your ROI potential.

-A great way to think about return on investment is that, on average, it costs your business ten times more to deal with an issue once it has reached the customer than if it had been discovered internally through audits and management processes.
+A great way to think about ROI is that, on average, it costs your business ten times more to deal with an issue once it has reached the customer than if it had been discovered internally through audits and management processes.

-If you still have questions or want to discuss all of the benefits of ISO implementation and certification, our experts can guide you through your ISO journey.
-Schedule a free consultation today to receive your fixed quote.
+If you still have questions or want to discuss all the benefits of ISO, our experts can guide you through your ISO journey.